 In 1993, Mr. Louis Friedman z”l, whose birth predated the establishment of Congregation Bnai Israel, retired after over forty years as shamash.
 While rabbis had come and gone — several staying only six months to a year in the 1970s — the Rev. Louis Friedman served as an anchor of continuity for the community.
 His retirement necessitated the mobilization of volunteers to read Torah, lead daily and Shabbat services, teach benei mitzva students, and provide the many services so capably performed by Mr. Friedman.
 A wise, pious and humble scholar, Mr. Friedman raised generations of New Haven youth with a love of Torah.
 His commitment to tradition and the advancement of women eased the Congregation’s transition to a fully gender-egalitarian format in all aspects of synagogue life.
 A Sanctuary anteroom is named in his honor, and the Louis Friedman Scholarship Fund promotes youth education each year.

 Several religious and educational initiatives were undertaken during the 1990s.
 The Kulanu Ke’Ehad program of outreach to adults with special needs relating to developmental disabilities was begun in 1997.
 Kulanu is supported in part by The David & Lillian Levine Endowment for People with Special Needs, which was established by the J. Paul Levine and Richard Levine Families, in memory of their parents David & Lillian Levine z”l.
-Saul’s Circle, an outreach program for adults with chronic debilitating mental illness, was begun to help welcome back adults who felt ostracized from the community and to make the wealth of our tradition and strength of community available to all.
 Through the generosity of Tina Rose and others, the Congregation retrofitted the main floor with an accessible washroom, as initial steps were taken to make the building more welcoming to everyone.
 The Congregation also undertook a commitment to offer a basic religious school education to all of its children whatever their special learning needs.
 In 2001, the Congregation received the coveted Solomon Schechter Gold Award from the United Synagogue for Conservative Judaism for its efforts in outreach and programming for people with special needs.

 A weekly Rashi Study Group began reading the Five Books of Moses verse by verse in 1994, and by 2007 had reached the end of Numbers, and concluded I Samuel at Passover 2015.
 Several other weekly and occasional study groups formed or were developed during these years.
 The Shabbat Shalom Learners’ Minyan (later renamed “Shabbat Shalom Torah Study”), initiated in the 1980s, continued to attract a diverse and loyal following.